"I watched our most talented artists get squeezed out of New York City or put their plays on back burners..."

 I was mostly concerned an entire generation of new plays were not going to be written, simply because young writers couldn't afford to write them.

 I had an idea.
-What if we gave an emerging playwright a deep amount of support - an apartment, a living stipend, an artistic community - and allowed them the time and space they needed to write new plays?
+What if we gave an promising playwright a deep amount of support - an apartment, a living stipend, an artistic community - and allowed them the time and space they needed to write new plays?
 How would that affect the writer's career path?
 How would that affect the American theatre as a whole?

 And so with the LARK Play Development Center, we launched the PoNY Fellowship which provided all of those deeply impactful means.
 And now with the launch of PoNY 2.0, we are expanding our assistance to playwrights to include long-term support - producing partners, artistic homes, career-development grants and financial counsel.